ni/niveristand-routing-and-faulting-custom-device/README.md

 ## License

-The Scan Engine Custom Device is licensed under an MIT-style license (see LICENSE).
+The Routing and Faulting Custom Device is licensed under an MIT-style license (see LICENSE).
 Other incorporated projects may be licensed under different licenses.
 All licenses allow for non-commercial and commercial use.